ibogovic-hub/ibogovic-hub.github.io/_posts/2021-05-25-nmap-security-audit.md

 - The key advantage to these scan types is that they can sneak through certain - non-stateful firewalls and packet filtering routers.
 - Another advantage is that these scan types are a little more stealthy than even a SYN scan.
-- Don't count on this though—most modern IDS products can be configured to detect them.
+- Don't count on this thoug, most modern IDS products can be configured to detect them.
 - The big downside is that not all systems follow RFC 793 to the letter.
 A number of systems send RST responses to the probes regardless of whether the port is open or not.
 - This causes all of the ports to be labeled closed.
 - Major operating systems that do this are Microsoft Windows, many Cisco devices, BSDI, - and IBM OS/400.
 - This scan does work against most Unix-based systems though.
-- Another downside of these scans is that they can't distinguish open ports from certain - filtered ones, leaving you with the response open|filtered.
+- Another downside of these scans is that they can't distinguish open ports from certain - filtered ones, leaving you with the response open / filtered.

 [source](https://nmap.org/book/man-port-scanning-techniques.html)